SequenceBio/KinformR/README.md

 - add a description of the formulas and scoring system here
 - outline how to deploy the code
 - a means of building the relationship matricies easily?
+- generate scores for a variety of situations.
+Do they make sense?
+Can they be summed across families?